 The Institute for Justice combines cutting-edge litigation, sophisticated media relations, strategic research, boots-on-the-ground advocacy and much more to fight on behalf of those individuals who are denied their constitutional rights.
 Despite the challenge of taking on powerful government officials and entrenched precedents, IJ is successful in winning 70 percent of its cases in the court of law, in the court of public opinion or through legislative reforms.

-Through the end of 2014, IJ has litigated nearly 200 cases, including five before the U.S. Supreme Court.
+Through 2015, IJ has litigated nearly 200 cases, including five before the U.S. Supreme Court.
 Of those five cases, IJ won four of the cases before the Supreme Court and won the fifth case (the Kelo eminent domain case) in the court of public opinion.

 Additionally, since its founding, the Institute for Justice has been an excellent steward of the resources entrusted to it by donors across the nation.
-That is why IJ has earned Charity Navigator’s top 4-star rating every year since 2002, which puts the Institute for Justice in the highest one percentile of the thousands of nonprofits ranked each year by Charity Navigator.
+That is why IJ has earned Charity Navigator’s top 4-star rating every year since 2001, which puts the Institute for Justice in the highest one percentile of the more than 8,000 nonprofits ranked each year by Charity Navigator.

 IJ’s headquarters are in Arlington, Va., and its five state offices are located strategically across the nation in Florida, Minnesota, Texas, Arizona and Washington state.
 Along with these offices, IJ’s Clinic on Entrepreneurship is located at the University of Chicago Law School.
 With these locations, IJ mobilizes quickly to advance its mission throughout America.